-Ideal candidates will specialize in orthopaedic services providing care for the full spectrum of adult orthopaedic injuries and pathology.
-This surgeon's practice will be primarily based at Saint Louis University Hospital, where they would see patients on an inpatient, outpatient, and clinic setting.
-This surgeon will also see patients in outpatient clinics in the St. Louis metro area.
-In addition, this position will supervise resident and medical school student education.
+Ideal candidates will specialize in Orthopaedic services providing care for the full spectrum of pediatric Orthopaedic injuries and pathology.
+This surgeon's practice will be primarily based at Cardinal Glennon Children's Hospital, where they would see patients on an inpatient, outpatient, and clinic setting.
+This position will supervise Faculty, residents and medical school student education.

 Candidates must be board certified or board eligible and qualify for medical licensure in the State of Missouri.
 Faculty rank commensurate with experience. #J1No #H1BYes